 - Extend these practices to vendors and supplemental workers, not just direct employees of the organization

 The initial documentation of one’s qualifications is important, but it’s not a one-and-done activity.
-INPO calls on all nuclear energy organizations to continuously assess and monitor proficiency levels as a dynamic credential across roles, teams, and for members of the extended workforce.
+Industry best practices call on all nuclear energy organizations to continuously assess and monitor proficiency levels as a dynamic credential across roles, teams, and for members of the extended workforce.
 If gaps are identified, organizations must outline clear, auditable steps to address them before they become risks.

 "Kahuna has greatly improved the way we deliver our On-the-Job Training (OJT) competencies throughout our operations.
 By replacing our old paper-based tracking system with a digital platform, we now have access to analytical insights that were previously unavailable to us.
 The integration with our HRIS system means we no longer need to manually identify new employees or those transitioning into new roles to assign the right content—this process is now automated.
 Ultimately, Kahuna has made it possible for us to expand OJT across the entire organization in a way that is both cost-effective and user-friendly."